OdilovMM/multi-seller-commerce-backend/README.md

-### CategoryController, CategoryService and CategoryRoutes
+### ReviewController, ReviewService and ReviewRoutes

-Implemented Register, Login, Logout functionality with Joi validation, completed access and refresh token
+Implemented all crud functionality with Joi validation, completed SwaggerUI docs

 ---